-‘Ghosting’ is one of the most commonly used modern dating terms.
+‘Ghosting’ is one of the most commonly used recent dating terms.
 While ghosting isn’t a brand new relationship trend, it has become increasingly common since the onset of online dating culture.

-Ghosting means cutting off contacts with someone without giving any sort of warning or explanation.
-Instead of breaking up with someone, ghosters just leave without considering the other person’s feelings.
+Ghosting means cutting off contact with someone without giving any warning or explanation.
+Instead of breaking up with someone, a person who is ghosting leaves without considering the other person’s feelings.

-But, they don’t like to openly communicate and talk about ending the relationship.
-Instead, a ghoster would just disappear and leave you hanging.
-You won’t get closure and will keep wondering if they’re ever going to call you back or respond to your texts.
+Instead, a ghost would just disappear and leave you hanging.
+You won’t get closure and may keep wondering if they’re ever going to call you back or respond to your texts.

 Either they don’t know how to communicate their feelings or are too busy to think about the consequences of their actions.
-Either way, disappearance is their way of telling you that they aren’t interested in pursuing the relationship anymore.
+Either way, disappearance tells you that they aren’t interested in pursuing the relationship anymore.

 Now that you know what is ghosting, it is essential to understand if you are facing the situation before wondering how often do ghosters come back.

-When someone doesn’t reply to your text or answer your calls for a few hours, should you automatically assume the worst?
+Should you automatically assume the worst when someone doesn’t reply to your text or answer your calls for a few hours?
 Not really.
 Sometimes people don’t respond to you because they’re probably:

 hurt because of something you said or did

 dealing with some sort of grief and loss